avadev/Avalara-SDK-Python/docs/EInvoicing/V1/DocumentsApi.md

 with Avalara.SDK.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = documents_api.DocumentsApi(api_client)
-    avalara_version = "1.0" # str | The HTTP Header meant to specify the version of the API intended to be used document_id = "2022-01-008572" # str | The unique ID for this document that was returned in the POST /einvoicing/documents response body x_avalara_client = "John's E-Invoicing-API Client" # str | You can freely use any text you wish for this value.
+    avalara_version = '1.2' # str | The HTTP Header meant to specify the version of the API intended to be used document_id = 'document_id_example' # str | The unique ID for this document that was returned in the POST /einvoicing/documents response body x_avalara_client = 'John's E-Invoicing-API Client' # str | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
-The header can be treated like a \"Fingerprint\" (optional)
+The header can be treated like a fingerprint. (optional)
     # example passing only required values which don't have defaults set
     try:
         # Checks the status of a document